 The package basically has 3 main components- The Quickshifter module, Wiring harness specific to your motorcycle, and a shift-rod sensor (Here are some tools everyone should own).
 Unfortunately, I didn’t document the installation but here’s how you do it:

 1) Route the wiring harness: Generally, you would want to place the module under the rider seat.
 But you can place it anywhere as long as the wire can connect to battery and ignition coil connectors.
 All the settings changes are made through mobile app anyways.
 You will have to route the wiring from the ignition coil connectors to the module at the back.
 The harness can be chosen that’s specific to your bike model and you don’t have to do any splicing.
 Yes, taking apart some bodywork will be required.
 Take your time and route the wire properly and use plenty of ties to secure it.

 2) Install the Sensor: This Healtech Quickshifter comes with a unique pressure type sensor that looks like a button cell (strain-type sensor).
 Unlike other quickshifters, you don’t have to change the shift-rod for this.
 It goes in line with the stock shift rod.
 The instruction says to install the sensor sandwiched between the two washers.
 However, I was facing low sensor input due to this so I had to remove the washers (recommended by Healtech support).
 Neatly, route the sensor wire to plug into the module.

 3) Setup everything: Next, all that’s left to do is check if the module is getting power and green LED lighting.
-Now, the settings has to be made from the mobile app- Download this app.
+Now, the settings need to be made from the mobile app- Download this app.
 For setup, it’s recommended to have a rear paddock stand.
 If you don’t have it then borrow it from someone because it will quicken the setup process and you won’t have to do many trial and error with road testing.
-That’s it.
-The setup is complete.
+Or you can get your buddy to hold the bike straight while you make necessary changes.
+That’s it, the setup is complete.

 Check out this official install video: